Vauxhall Insignia hatchback - Reliability & safety

-Plentiful standard safety systems and light, strong materials mean the Vauxhall Insignia Grand Sport is likely to be a very safe car
+Plentiful standard safety systems and light, strong materials mean the Vauxhall Insignia is likely to be a very safe car

-As the Insignia was released fairly recently, there were not enough responses from Insignia drivers for the Gran Sport to be included in the top 100 cars featured in our 2019 Driver Power Survey.
+As the Insignia was released fairly recently, there were not enough responses from Insignia drivers for the Insignia to be included in the top 100 cars featured in our 2020 Driver Power Survey.
 A five-star Euro NCAP crash safety score is certainly reassuring though.

-Euro NCAP has awarded the Insignia Grand Sport with the full five stars after crash testing, which is good news for drivers and families alike.
+Euro NCAP awarded the pre-facelift Insignia Grand Sport a full five stars after crash testing, which is good news for drivers and families alike.
 Scores of 93% and 85% in the adult and child occupant protection categories equate to excellent protection in a collision.

 That roster of protective technologies is in addition to mandatory features like a tyre-pressure warning system, electronic stability control and the essential (but interestingly, not mandatory) complement of airbags.